Are you eligible for a Blue Badge

 Walking assessments or expert assessments

 As of mid March 2020 and due to the coronavirus no face to face assessments are taking place.
-We are using other methods to gain further information about your mobility problems and one of these methods is to have a telephone assessment where the assessor will ask you a series of questions about how your mobility is affected.
+Instead our assessors are reviewing all the information available about the applicant and in some cases are scheduling telephone assessments.
+The assessors are medical professionals who understand mobility, medication and health issues and fully understand the Department for Transport blue badge criteria.
+They will ask you a series of questions about how your mobility is affected.
 If there is additional recent professional information you can provide please do so as this will help us assess your mobility.

-We may request an expert assessment if you have applied under the "hidden-disability" criteria.
+If you have applied under the "hidden" or "non-visible disability" criteria we may request an expert assessment.
 In this case, the assessor will review the application and professional information that was submitted with the application.
-At present they will not see the applicant face to face but they may wish to speak to the applicant or to their parent or carer to find out more about the issues they encounter when going from a vehicle to their destination.
+At present they will not meet you face to face but they may wish to speak to the applicant or to their parent/carer to find out more about the issues encountered when going from a vehicle to their destination.

 There is no charge for an assessment.